About the Women’s Resource Center of Sarasota County

 - To be a strategic partner in strengthening the quality of life and economic vitality of our community

-The Women’s Resource Center was founded in 1979 by a coalition of 19 women’s organizations, including the American Association of University Women.
+The Women’s Resource Center of Sarasota County was founded in 1979 by a coalition of 19 women’s organizations, including the American Association of University Women.
 We have provided employment services and our flagship Challenge course to the community since our inception.
 In 1999, our offices grew as we merged with the Women’s Support and Enrichment Center to become The Women’s Resource Center of Sarasota County.
-Our consignment boutique, Encore! & more, located at 1439 Main Street in downtown Sarasota, was established in the early 90s to financially support the programs and services of the WRCSC.
-All proceeds generated go towards supporting our services.

 Every day, our staff and volunteers encounter women who remark on the inspiring lectures, helpful resources and expansive social network the WRCSC provides.
 Often, they hear, “You helped me get this job,” and, “The Women’s Resource Center saved my life.”